travelmassive/massiveplatform/development.md

 user@ubuntu:/var/www/massiveplatform#
 ```

-In the example above, *scroll the output to the right*, and you will notice that tm_events has been updated ('Needs Review').
+In the example above, *scroll the output to the right*, and you will notice that tm_events has been updated ('Overridden').
 You can bring the module up to date by running the following command:

 ```console
 drush fr tm_events